frak-id/wallet/README.md

     - `action/`: Server-side actions for the domain, such as database operations or API calls.
     - `dto/`: Data Transfer Objects (DTOs) for structuring data exchanged with the server.
     - `repository/`: Repository patterns for abstracting data access and manipulation.
-    - `type/`: Shared TypeScript types and interfaces between client and server for type safety.

 - `public/`: Contains public static assets like images, fonts, and `robots.txt`, accessible without authentication and served directly by the web server.